Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/08-CompositionalLayouts/README.md

 - Featured categories
 - Last month's favorite items

-This view controller will become our home screen in the future, for now don't worry on how to get there.
-You can add it to one of your buttons in the main menu.
+This view controller will become our home screen :)

 You can see how it should look like in [the online design](https://zpl.io/bejlAMq).
-It's the "NewHome" screen.

 <!-- > -->